melkonyanmelanie/Homeworks/HW2/README.md

 **Epsilon-Greedy** uses a decaying epsilon value to balance between exploration and exploitation, while **Thompson Sampling** utilizes Gaussian rewards with known precision to estimate the mean rewards of the arms.

 **3. Project Structure**
 - bandit.py                                     # Core implementation of the multi-armed bandit algorithms (Epsilon-Greedy & Thompson Sampling)
 - requirements.txt                              # Lists all required Python dependencies for the project.
-- example_run/            # Contains an example of a run from the bandit.py script, showing output and performance metrics.
+- Report for an Example                         # Contains an example of a run from the bandit.py script, showing output and plots.
-- suggestions.pdf         # A PDF file that provides additional suggestions for improving the experiment, including **batch simulations**, **stochastic rewards**, and an **adaptive "cool-off" strategy** for bandit exploration.
+- Better Implementation Suggestions.pdf         # A PDF file that provides additional suggestions for improving the experiment

 **4. How to Run the Code**